 MAOIs are no longer the first line of antidepressant use because they are known to interact poorly with certain foods and medications, including alcohol, in ways that can produce a dangerously high blood pressure.

 NASSAs can be prescribed for the treatment of anxiety disorders and personality disorders as well as depression.
-They work by blocking negative feedback of norepinephrine and serotonin and thus increasing the amount of these mood-stabilizing neurotransmitters in the brain.
+They work by blocking negative feedback of norepinephrine and serotonin secretion and thus increasing the amount of these mood-stabilizing neurotransmitters in the brain.

 Common NASSAs include: